PROPERTY SETTLEMENTS

 If you have any specific questions about whether an asset, liability or financial resources should be included, please contact our family lawyers.

-Step 2: contributions
+Step 2: Contributions

 Secondly, the court considers the contributions each party made to the acquisition, conservation and improvement of the property pool.
 These contributions are categorised as follows: